nkohari/nate.io/content/index.md

 {% avatar-cards count=4 /%}

 **Hi, I'm Nate**.
 I'm a software engineer and occasionally an entrepreneur.
-I'm the technical lead for the Docs organization at [Stripe](https://stripe.com/), leading the engineering of [Stripe's documentation](https://stripe.com/docs).
+Right now, I'm the engineering lead for Docs at [Stripe](https://stripe.com/), working on the platform and UX of [Stripe's documentation](https://stripe.com/docs).

 I've been writing software since I was nine, and somehow I've managed to convince people to pay me to do so for the last {% duration since="2004-06-01" /%}.
 For most of my career, I've been focused on building software that helps other engineers become more efficient and happier at work.
 I've built dozens of products, and even shipped a few of them.
 I've founded two companies, and [sold one](/writing/take-the-money-and-run).